mondele/btt-writer-docs/docs/tImport.rst

 * Cancel: Tapping Cancel closes the message and the project does not get imported.

 * Overwrite Project

-.. warning:: Choosing to overwrite the project removes all information on the computer related to the previous local project and substitutes it with the information from the imported project.

-  * **Warning**:

   * We recommend that you do not choose this option if you have previously uploaded the project to the server.

   * If you run into difficulty you can always contact helpdesk@techadvancement.com for help or submit a ticket using the following link:
 `<https://www.techadvancement.com/submit-ticket/>`_.

+.. warning:: Choosing to overwrite the project removes all information on the computer related to the previous local project and substitutes it with the information from the imported project.

 * Merge Projects

   * The importing process continues.